neridkmn/photolabs/backend/README.md

 ## Creating The DB

-Use the `psql -U labber` command to login to the PostgreSQL server with the username `labber` and the password `labber`.
+Use the `psql -U [username]` command to login to the PostgreSQL server with the username `[username]` and the password `labber`.
 This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.
 M1/M2 and WSL2 users can execute this command in their terminal.

 Create a database with the command `CREATE DATABASE photolabs_development;`.